RiceComp427-Staff/electionguard-edu-resources/README.md

 ## Code

 There are two code repositories: `electionguard-edu-kotlin` and `electionguard-edu-python`.
-They have roughly the same code, to the extent that two wildly different programming langauges allow you to write the same thing.
+They have roughly the same code, to the extent that two wildly different programming languages allow you to write the same thing.
 As such, your choice of which codebase to use for this assignment is mostly a function of your students' preparation.
 If your students know Python well, you might just stick with that.
 If they know Java well, then Kotlin is relatively easy to learn for a Java programmer.
 (The Kotlin repository includes an introductory document to help them.)